 If you are going for a really professional and impressive look, then staggering the boards is the way to do it.
 DIY-ers have the habit to lay the boards in a regimented fashion and this will not ensure the flawless outcome you are lusting over, for sure.
 Due to lack of knowledge, or because it takes less time, no matter why you choose the easier way, be sure to change the tendency while it is time.

 Gaps between the boards

-Expansion gaps between the boards and walls are highly important for allowing a bit of a room, when the floor starts to enlarge and contract due to temperature changes, humidity and moisture.
-However, gaps between the boards is not recommended.
+Expansion gaps between the boards and walls are highly important for allowing a bit of a room when the floor starts to enlarge and contract due to temperature changes, humidity and moisture.
+However, gaps between the boards are not recommended.
 Leaving excessive expansion gaps between the boards is happening when you do not tap the boards together, or due to not using sufficient glue.
-No matter the reason, try to avoid these gaps, because they are not only ruining the whole look of the floor, but also will make it unstable and not that solid.
+No matter the reason, try to avoid these gaps, because they are not only ruining the whole look of the floor but also will make it unstable and not that solid.

 Noise that drives you crazy

 Floors can become noisy and that noise is going to drive you nuts the rest of the time.
 In order to prevent that, be sure the subfloor you are laying the boards over is completely even and levelled and that there are not loose boards left.
 Making sure your subfloor is properly prepared and paying attention to it will also prevent a number of other possible future issues, so take your time!

 Not running boards under skirting and architraves

 A real sign for a poor DIY job is butting the wooden boards up against skirting boards and door or window architraves.
 Do not be lazy and take your time to remove the skirting boards so you can run the floor under it, also trim the architraves if needed, so you can slide the floorboards underneath them.
 Believe us, it really makes a big difference!